suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 </details>

 Before we start training, let's look at our image tokens in the text.
 Each image is now represented as 8-character string containing A-Z. To visualize these, we can create histograms of the letters at each position, and look for patterns.
 This is only a partial visualization since it looks at each position separately, but could still be informative.
 Such plots of frequencies from character strings are called [sequence logos](https://en.wikipedia.org/wiki/Sequence_logo) and are commonly used in analysis of DNA sequences.
 We can use the `logomaker` python package to easily create these plots.
-The visualization of the images from the first 1,000 lines in the training file for nanoGPT is below.
+The visualization of the images from the first 1,000 lines in the training file for nanoGPT is below (the code is in `mnist_vlm_eval.ipynb`).

 ![Plot of letter histograms](/assets/images/tiny-mnist-vlm/image_token_plot.png)